yerzhankaratay/Yandex.Practicum/README.md

 # Yandex.Practicum
 Training Projects

+## Welcome!

-Welcome!
-In this repository I keep my projects made during my Data Science studies at Practicum by Yandex.
+One should find my projects made during the Data Science journey at Practicum by Yandex.

+## Overview